Fri July 8, 2011

-"We're getting a bit too far away from those tornadoes and the tsunami to be blaming the numbers on them," he said, but adds that "the massive run up in commodity prices" in the first part of the year is still being felt.
+"We're getting a bit too far away from those tornadoes and the tsunami to be blaming the numbers on them," he said, but "the massive run-up in commodity prices" in the first part of the year is still being felt.

 There are signs that economy could improve in the second half of the year.
 Gas prices have come down since peaking in early May at a national average of nearly $4 per gallon.
 Prices averaged $3.59 a gallon nationwide on Friday, according to AAA.

 Still, the government said last month that the economy grew only 1.9 percent in the January-March quarter.
 Analysts are expecting similarly weak growth in the April-June quarter.

 The economy will grow at a 3.2 percent pace in final six months of the year, according to an Associated Press survey of 38 economists.

 "There's nothing in this report that we can point to and grab on to.
 It was kind of weak all around.
 But I think people need to take this fact that we had a soft patch and that employment is a lagging indicator," Wesbury said.